adelphi-ed-tech/au-courses/courses/mlearning.md

 6. _is_ intended for this course and your classmates, though, so should be professional
 7. **is posted before the end of day on Sunday, every week**

 In addition to your own response, you should check Tumblr and Disqus every day.
 You are required to comment on at least two of your peer's responses each week.
 Usually you will want to respond to people who engage with you.

-There are a total of 11 possible response.
-10 of them will be graded (you get one free pass).
-You will get either 1 point or 0 points, no partial credit.
+There are a total of 9 responses due for this course.
+You will get either 2, 1, or 0 points for your post.
 Late responses will be accepted (but highly discouraged) up until Wed.
+If you post on time every week, you will get an extra 2 points for this assignment.
 Chronic late responses will bring down your grade on your professionalism rubric.

 ### Professionalism rubric

 At the end of the semester, you will fill out a self-evaluation of your professional conduct in the class.
-You will be asked to reflect on:
+You will be asked to reflect

-- class attendance
+on:

-- reading respons posts
+- reading response posts
 - preparation and engagement with course readings
-- participation in class and online discussions
+- participation in online discussions
 - contribution to group assignments
-- promptness of course materials
+- promptness of assignments

 ### Where I'm from
 Using your own mobile device, create a _multimedia poem_, "Where I'm from".
 The poem will consist of the text and at least 5 images that you record with your phone (or tablet).